North Dakota Recording Laws: Consent Rules and Penalties

 The Legal Foundation

 - N.D.
 Cent.
-Code § 12.1-15-02 – Interception and disclosure of wire or oral communications
+Code 12.1-15-02 - Interception of wire or oral communications and eavesdropping

 - N.D.
 Cent.
-Code § 12.1-15-03 – Eavesdropping
+Code 12.1-15-03 - Traffic in intercepting devices

 - N.D.
 Cent.
-Code § 12.1-15-04 – Disclosure of communications prohibited
+Code 12.1-15-04 - Definitions of key terms used in the chapter

-- Recording to document harassment – legal
+- Recording a meeting at work to document harassment: legal

-- Recording to facilitate fraud – illegal
+- Recording to facilitate fraud or another criminal scheme: illegal

 One-Party vs. Two-Party Consent Explained